openpracticelibrary/openpracticelibrary/src/pages/practice/jobs-to-be-done.md

   **For example**, a person might "hire" an electric drill not because they want a drill, but because they need to make holes in the wall to hang a picture.
 In this sense, the job the customer needs to get done is hanging a picture, and the drill is simply a tool that helps them accomplish that job.

-  This framework was developed by Tony Ulwick to
-    **help product and service development teams** better understand customer needs and motivations, which in turn can inform more effective decisions in design, marketing, and product development.
+  The framework was developed by [Tony Ulwick](https://www.linkedin.com/in/tonyulwick/) to **help product and service development teams** better understand customer needs and motivations, which in turn can inform more effective decisions in design, marketing, and product development.
 whyDo: >-
   Using the Job to be Done (JTBD) framework offers several benefits in product and service development: